markh-de/KiVar/README.md

 > [!NOTE]
 > In the above example, the Stand-In Choice Identifier _"?"_ is added to the _"None"_ Choice, so that the corresponding expression also applies to any Choices declared outside this component in the same Aspect context.
-> Applying Stand-In data to Choices that the current component or assignment is "unaware" of may or may not be a good idea, depending on the chosen convenience vs. safety ratio.
+> Applying Stand-In data to Choices that the current component or Assignment is "unaware" of may or may not be a good idea, depending on the chosen convenience vs. safety ratio.

 ##### Combined Component Assignment Records (CCAR)